tobiasschoch/wbacon/inst/paper/paper.md

 *Table 2.
 Multivariate outlier nomination/ detection (multithreading): Ratio of average computation time.
 A ratio $> 1.0$ ($< 1.0$) implies that `wBACON()` is faster (slower) than `robustX::BACON()`*

 For very small data sets (e.g., $n=10^3$ and $p=5$), `wBACON()` is slower because parallelization leads to computation overhead that dominates computation time.
 Clearly, it would be more efficient to specify only 1 or 2 threads for such small data sets.
 However, the differences in computation time are hardly noticeable to the user (0.08 vs. 0.14 seconds).
 For larger data sets (in terms of number of variables and observations), `wBACON()` outperforms `robustX::BACON()`; see Table 2.
 For instance, `wBACON()` is 13.7 times faster for the setup $p=200$ and $n=10^6$.
 The differences in computation time between the two implementations become larger as we increase $n$ or $p$.

-# Community guidelines

-### Submitting an issue

-If you have any suggestions for feature additions or any problems with the software that you would like addressed with the development community, please submit an issue on the [Issues](https://github.com/tobiasschoch/wbacon/issues) tab of the project GitHub repository.

-### How to contribute

-If you are interested in modifying the code, you may fork the project for your own use, as detailed in the GNU GPL License we have adopted for the project.
-In order to contribute, please contact Tobias Schoch after making the desired changes.

 # Acknowledgements